 Stephen reminded us all that Tim joined Rotary back in 1961 ("when I was only a child," he quipped) so last year Tim clocked up 60 years in Rotary.
 "It's an achievement that few of us will ever attain or ever hear of another attaining," said Stephen.
 He went on to say how Tim had helped shaped the Club, worked hard on various committees and given his "balanced, thoughtful contributions" which "have earned him enormous respect of both new and older members working with him."

 Stephen also reminded us of "Jazz on the Farm" - a fundraising and community event held in 2000 (when Adair Roche was President, a year after Tim), when Tim had generously provided the use of Brett’s Milton Manor Farm as the event venue; it was also the special day on which our Duck Race was born.
-"We had a job rescuing the ducks before they shot under Milton Bridge and floated past the fly fisherman and through to the middle of Canterbury," he said.
+"We had a job rescuing the ducks before they shot under Milton Bridge and floated past the fly fisherman and through to the middle of Canterbury," he laughed.

 Tim, "an ideas man", also conceived the idea of Top Choir Kent - a very popular fundraising event held across Kent which our Club used to oversee.
 Tim was able to obtain help and sponsorship to “get the show on the road”.
 Currently, he's playing a key role in helping us to move forward with "The Point" - the Drinking Water Refilling Station which we plan to gift to the City of Canterbury to mark our Centenary.

 In 2007, Tim was awarded a Paul Harris Fellowship in recognition of his service.
-Talking also of Tim's contribution to the community outside Rotary (to The Prince of Wales Youth Club for many years, Porchlight, The Lord Mayor of Canterbury’s Christmas Gift Fund), Stephen happily announced "it gives me great pleasure, on behalf of all of the members of the Club, current today, and of all of those past members who have known you over the years, to recognise your 60 years of service on this, the Club’s 100th birthday, and to give you the award of a Sapphire* to go with your Paul Harris Fellowship".
+Talking also of Tim's contribution to the community outside Rotary (to The Prince of Wales Youth Club for many years, Porchlight, and The Lord Mayor of Canterbury’s Christmas Gift Fund), Stephen happily announced "it gives me great pleasure, on behalf of all of the Members of the Club current today, and of all of those past members who have known you over the years, to recognise your 60 years of service on this, the Club’s 100th birthday, and to give you the award of a Sapphire* to go with your Paul Harris Fellowship".
 Allowing this to sink in for a second, Stephen continued: "Nationally you have been recognised by the awards of Deputy Lieutenant and Freedom of the City of Canterbury, achievements that as very modest man, you never mention.
 In Rotary we cannot match that, but what your colleagues have also decided to do is to award you with a second sapphire for your contribution not only to Rotary, but also for all the help that you have given to so many charities over the years."
 It was at this point that on screen we saw a surprised Tim being handed his pin with two sapphires by Maggie.

 Tim, smiling broadly and clearly delighted with the awards and recognition, simply stated "this really is a fantastic honour and thank you so much!"
 He added: "Between my father [William Brett, PP 1943-44] and myself, we have probably done 85-90 years for Rotary!".
 He also joked that he now knew why Maggie had been so insistent he should join the meeting by Zoom!
 Tim was given a very warm round of applause from the audience.

 Stephen then gave the Centenary Toast: "It's a very great privilege for me to be your 100th President on such a special evening and I thank Tim Brett, Martin Ward and Tony Loughran for arm-wrestling me into the position.
-Tonight, I'd like to invite you all to reflect over those hundred years, of the 100 presidents, of the hundreds of members who have gone before us, of the tens of thousands, possibly hundreds of thousands of pounds of money raised and of all the help given to the Canterbury community and abroad.
+Tonight, I'd like to invite you all to reflect over those hundred years, of the 100 presidents, of the hundreds of members who have gone before us, of the tens of thousands, possibly hundreds of thousands of pounds of money raised, and of all the help given to the Canterbury community and abroad.
 That really does start to bring into perspective what a powerful organisation Rotary is and the contribution that our Club has made."
 He spoke of our friendships - including that with our Pentangular partners - and the fun we have while also serving others.
 "Please go home with pride in what we have achieved, BUT also with a sense of responsibility, to continue our predecessors' good work as we start the next 100 years in this Club’s history.
 Congratulations to you all," he added, before inviting everyone to stand for the toast: "The Rotary Club of Canterbury!"

 Next, Kevin Fielding, our Assistant District Governor, said a few words, stating “Canterbury is one of the best Clubs there is" and adding, "you can certainly wear your hat with pride!”
 He drank to our health and wished us all a very successful future.